Schoharie Crossing State Historic Site

 Schoharie Crossing State Historic Site, also known as Erie Canal National Historic Landmark, is a historic district that includes the ruins of the Erie Canal aqueduct over Schoharie Creek, and a 3.5 mi long part of the Erie Canal, in the towns of Glen and Florida within Montgomery County, New York.
-It was the first part of the old canal to be designated a National Historic Landmark, prior to the designation of the entire New York State Barge Canal as a NHL in 2017.
+It was the first part of the old canal to be designated a National Historic Landmark, prior to the designation of the entire New York State Barge Canal as an NHL in 2017.

 History

 Tiononderoge and Fort Hunter

 Located at the south east corner of the confluence of the Mohawk River and Schoharie Creek was the Native American fortified village of Tiononderoge.
 The name is Mohawk meaning "the meeting of the waters".
 The settlement was occupied from around 1710 to the beginning of the American Revolutionary War in 1776.
 It has been estimated that approximately 360 people lived in the village in 1713, declining to 204 by 1750.
 Europeans called the village the Lower Castle from its position as the major eastern settlement (furthest downstream) of the Mohawk.

 In 1710, Peter Schuyler, mayor of Albany, invited three Mohawk chiefs and one Mahican chief (of the Algonquian-speaking peoples) to travel to England and visit Queen Anne to solidify their trading alliance.
 The Mohawk chiefs asked for help in defense against the French, including Anglican missionaries to offset French Catholic influence among their people.
 Numerous Catholic Mohawk had moved up to the St. Lawrence River valley, where they settled south of Montreal at a village they named Kahnawake, after their former Caughnawaga in the Mohawk Valley.

 The Mohawk offered help in settling Palatine German refugees in New York, who had arrived that year and were working in English camps along the Hudson River.
 Hendrick Tejonihokarawa offered Mohawk land near the Schoharie.
 Later it was offered to the Germans through Governor Hunter, and some settled in the Schoharie Valley.

 As a result of the Mohawk request for aid, Queen Anne authorized Schuyler to build Fort Hunter, named after Colonial Governor Robert Hunter; the complex was completed in 1712, located near where Schoharie Creek entered the Mohawk River.
 The fort was 150-foot square with a blockhouse at each corner.
 The main gate faced north.
 A wooden chapel was built at the center.
 The chapel was named after Queen Anne, who sent communion silver and other items to furnish it.

 In 1741, Queen Anne's Chapel was rebuilt using limestone blocks that were quarried locally.
 By 1775, colonists estimated 600 "praying Indians" (Christians) lived at Fort Hunter.